TouK/nussknacker-helm/src/README.md

 - base aggregations (accessible only in flink mode)

 Should you need to run Nussknacker with your own components/customizations, the best way is to create an image based on the official one and install the chart with appropriate image configuration.
-Please note that in streaming-lite mode you also have to create image of lite runtime with components (see [nussknacker-sample-components](https://github.com/TouK/nussknacker-sample-components) for the details).
+Please note that when using Lite engine you also have to create image of Lite runtime with components (see [nussknacker-sample-components](https://github.com/TouK/nussknacker-sample-components) for the details).
 Using custom images can be configured in following way:
 ```